Managing Projects

 - Backup project manually

-Browse Site
+Browse Project

-Visit the site in your default browser:
+Visit the project in your default browser:

 Environment Variables